 A prepared list of questions.

-During pregnancy, your baby gets all the nutrients she needs from you—which means you need to make sure you’re getting enough for you and your little one.
-Nutrients like folate and iron are of particular importance.1 Here’s why:
+During pregnancy, your baby gets all the nutrients it needs from you—which means you need to make sure you’re getting enough for you and your little one.
+Our experts, as well as organizations like the American Congress of Obstetricians and Gynecologists (ACOG) and the CDC recommend taking prenatal vitamins as soon as you know you’re pregnant, if not several months before.
+Nutrients like folate and iron are of particular importance.
+Here’s why:

 Taking prenatal vitamins can help fill any nutritional gaps in your diet and ensure you and your baby are getting enough of the nutrients you need to thrive.

-We don’t want to be the bearers of bad news, but experts estimate that at least seven in 10 pregnant women experience morning sickness in the first trimester2.
-For most women, morning sickness typically starts at the six-week mark and often peaks in severity around nine weeks.3
+Unfortunately, it can be inevitable: About 7 in 10 pregnant women will experience morning sickness in their first trimester.
+For most women, morning sickness typically starts at the six-week mark and often peaks in severity around nine weeks.4

-Dr. Bayati also says lifestyle practices like increased rest, hydration and healthy stress management can help as well.
+Dr. Bayati also recommends prioritizing rest, hydration, and stress management to help with some of the discomfort you might experience during this time.
 Eating small meals throughout the day so that your stomach is never empty may also be an effective strategy—many women find hunger to be a trigger.
 Try eating some crackers or a piece of dry toast first thing in the morning, then eat five or six small meals throughout the day.
 Bland foods like bananas, rice, applesauce, toast and tea may be safe options for those triggered by stronger flavors.
-Ginger ale, tea or pregnancy-specific candies may help relieve morning sickness, as may acupuncture and electrical nerve stimulation wristbands, which involve putting pressure on or stimulating pressure points to help prevent nausea.
-These should all be cleared by your provider prior to trying.
+Ginger ale, tea or pregnancy-specific candies may help relieve morning sickness.
+The same goes for acupuncture and electrical nerve stimulation wristbands, which involve putting pressure on or stimulating pressure points to help prevent nausea.
+Please note that these should all be cleared by your provider prior to trying.

 Certain foods and drinks are better left off the menu when you’re expecting.
-Alcohol is a big no-no for pregnant moms, since it passes directly to the baby through the umbilical cord, and can lead to miscarriage, stillbirth and multiple physical behavioral and intellectual disabilities, collectively referred to as Fetal Alcohol Spectrum Disorders (FASDS).
-According to the Centers for Disease Control and Prevention (CDC), there is no known safe amount of alcohol for pregnant women and it should be avoided altogether during all three trimesters4.
+Alcohol is definitely a no for pregnant moms, since it passes directly to the baby through the umbilical cord, and can lead to miscarriage, stillbirth and multiple physical behavioral and intellectual disabilities, collectively referred to as Fetal Alcohol Spectrum Disorders (FASDS).
+According to the CDC, there is no known safe amount of alcohol for pregnant women and it should be avoided altogether during all three trimesters.5

 Other foods to avoid?
 Here’s what the experts say:

-Caffeine, while not completely off limits, should be consumed in moderation since it crosses the placenta and your baby can’t effectively metabolize it in the same way an adult can.
+While not completely off-limits, caffeine should be consumed in moderation since it crosses the placenta and your baby can’t effectively metabolize it in the same way an adult can.

 According to Dr. Bayati, “Caffeine use can increase the maternal and fetal heart rates as well as maternal blood pressure.
 It can also interrupt normal sleep and wake patterns and can even affect breastfeeding.”